-FY22 saw further recovery from the impact of the COVID-19 closures at the Society including historic sites and museums and other activities such as the History Center library.
+FY23 saw further recovery from the impact of the COVID-19 closures at the Society resulting from expanding our operating schedules at historic sites, museums, and the History Center library.
 The Society continued to expand operations and realized increased admissions-related earned income from increased site staffing and higher site operating expenses.
-Most sites entered FY22 with 4 day per week schedules but without K-12 field trips as most schools had suspended these activities.
-As we continued to expand schedules and welcomed additional field trips in the spring, total FY22 attendance expanded to approximately 454,000 - up from approximately 188,000 in FY21 during the pandemic.
-We anticipate this process to continue during FY23 as our audience continues to grow with expanded programming and more field trips.
+Most sites scheduled 5 day per week open to the public schedules and expanded K-12 field trips.
+Total FY23 attendance represents roughly two thirds of the prepandemic level.
+We anticipate this process to continue during FY24 as our audience continues to grow with additional programming and more field trips.